Heartbyte

 Go to any agency website in Malaysia.
 Scroll down to the "About" section.
 You'll find some version of the same line: "We're more than just a vendor — we're your technology partner."

-Now go look at the project in progress.
-Read the emails.
-Check the change request log.
-Count how many times the words "this wasn't in scope" appear.
-The language says partner.
+Now go look at a project in progress.
+Read the emails, check the change request log, count how many times the words "this wasn't in scope" show up.
+The words say partner.
 The behaviour says vendor.
-And the gap between those two is where most IT projects quietly die.
+That gap is where most IT projects die.

 "We hired a vendor to solve our problem.
 What we got was a vendor who delivered scope."

 This isn't about bad vendors.
-Most are technically competent.
-It's about a relationship model that rewards the wrong behaviours — and every side, including the client, has come to accept it as normal.
+Most are good at the technical work.
+The real problem is a relationship that rewards the wrong behaviour, and everyone, the client included, has come to treat it as normal.

 Vendors Optimise for Delivery, Not Success

 A vendor's job, as written in the contract, is to deliver what's in scope.
-That's the measurable output.
-That's what gets signed off.
-That's what triggers the final invoice.
-So that is what gets optimised for.
+That's the thing that gets signed off and triggers the final invoice.
+So that's what they aim for.

-Whether the system actually works for your operations is a separate question — and one the contract doesn't ask.
-The vendor can deliver every requirement in the SRS, pass every UAT script, hit every deadline, and still leave you with a system your team refuses to use.
-Technically: success.
-Operationally: failure.
+Whether the system actually works for your business is a different question, and the contract never asks it.
+A vendor can deliver every requirement in the SRS, pass every UAT script, and hit every deadline, then still hand you a system your team won't touch.
+On paper it's a win.
+On the floor it's a failure.

 The difference most clients never see: